iitaellu/Endless_runner_game/README.md

 3. extract the .zip file to a location of your choice.

 4. follow path: DesktopVersion -> Outdoor Cat Game.exe

+5. If Windows defender pops up: read more / more information -> Run anyway

 Or run in Godot 4.3 .Net: